Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** Continuing to do something or exist for a long time.
 **Sentence:** His persistent efforts finally helped him finish the puzzle.
 **Conversation:**
-A – How did you finish the task?
+A – How did you finish the task
 B – It was because of my persistent work every day.

 ### Word: Phenomenon